sighack/sighack.github.io/_posts/2019-01-05-fifteen-ways-to-draw-a-line.md

 I started with a basic formatting of different weights and values that I was looking for and went with the simplest possible line.
-Below, the stroke weight increases from left to right, and the values get darker from top to bottom:
+Below, the stroke weight increases from left to right, and the values get lighter from top to bottom:

 <a href="/public/images/fifteen-ways-to-draw-a-line/highres-1.png" target="_blank">
 ![](/public/images/fifteen-ways-to-draw-a-line/lowres-1.png)